Joe Horn: Canadian Football League

 Horn tried out for the CFL Baltimore Stallions and was signed to the practice squad, but never played in a game for the team.
 Horn also had a minor stint with the Shreveport Pirates.
 On March 28, 1995, Horn was signed by the Memphis Mad Dogs.
 With Memphis, Horn played well in 1995, with 71 catches for 1,415 yards, and caught the attention of NFL scouts.

 Kansas City Chiefs

-Horn was drafted by the Kansas City Chiefs in the fifth round of the 1996 NFL Draft.
+Horn was selected by the Kansas City Chiefs in the fifth round of the 1996 NFL draft with the 135th overall pick.
 He was mainly relegated to special teams and reserve duty at WR during his four seasons with the Chiefs.
 In his years there, he gained 879 receiving yards on 53 receptions with seven touchdowns, starting only two games.

 New Orleans Saints

 Horn signed with the New Orleans Saints in 2000 and ranked in the top ten in receptions (7th), yards (8th) and touchdowns (9th) that year.
 Given a starting role with the Saints, "Hollywood", a nickname he picked up while with the Kansas City Chiefs for his particular style of dress and a name which carries to this day, quickly proved himself to be a premiere NFL receiver.
 He was selected to the Pro Bowl four out of his seven years with the Saints, and set single season franchise records for receiving yards (1,399), and receiving touchdowns (11-shared with Marques Colston) as well as the career franchise record for receiving touchdowns (50, a record surpassed by Colston in 2012.).
 Horn is also the Saints' all-time leader in 100-yard receiving games at 27.
 Horn had a career year in 2004 with his 1,399 receiving yards being second most in the league.
 His total was only six yards behind Carolina Panthers WR Muhsin Muhammad.
 The Saints signed Horn to a six-year contract extension in 2005.

 In the wake of Hurricane Katrina, Horn was noted for his support for the people of New Orleans and the Gulf region.
 As a leader of the Saints, he served as a public face of the team in many community events in recent months.
 He frequently visited evacuees in both San Antonio and the Houston Astrodome during the aftermath of Katrina.
 He criticized the NFL for not making a greater effort to care for the future of the Saints during this time of crisis.Beyond Katrina, to this day Joe donates time, energy and money to local charities in New Orleans and beyond.

 After the 2006 season the Saints asked the then 35-year-old receiver (who had suffered a groin injury during the 2006 season and had hamstring injuries in the past) to accept a pay cut.
 He refused and asked to be released.
 He was cut soon after his request.

 Horn set the Saints career mark in receiving touchdowns (50), making the Pro Bowl four times in five seasons, and compiled the second most receptions (523) and receiving yards (7,622) in Saints history.